Dahc-Dragyn/Mathhelper/README.md

 # Mathhelper
-Will do most of your math homework
+Will do most of your math homework def gradient_descent is not working right.
+Working on it.
 # mymath: A Python Package for Math Homework and More

 This is a Python package designed to help with math homework, explore basic machine learning concepts, and provide a foundation for building more complex mathematical applications.